Doxuno

 14 Cranbourne Close, London E3 4RT

-RE: Notification of Relevant Transfer under TUPE 2006
+RE: Statutory Notification under TUPE 2006 — Transfer of your Employment

 Dear James Robertson,

-We are writing to you, in your capacity as an affected employee within the meaning of regulation 13(1) of the Transfer of Undertakings (Protection of Employment) Regulations 2006 ("TUPE"), to provide you with written information about an anticipated transfer of employment which will take effect on 2026-06-01.
-This letter is issued jointly (or in agreed sequence) with the Incoming Employer, Horizon Services Group plc of 45 King Street, Manchester M2 4WQ, in discharge of the statutory information duty under TUPE reg 13.
+We are writing to you, in your capacity as an "affected employee" within the meaning of regulation 13(1) of the Transfer of Undertakings (Protection of Employment) Regulations 2006 ("TUPE"), to provide you with the written information required by reg 13(2) about a relevant transfer which will take effect on 2026-07-01.
+This Letter is issued by the Outgoing Employer (transferor) and is being shared with — or has been jointly agreed with — the Incoming Employer (transferee), Horizon Services Group plc (Company No. 09823456) of 45 King Street, Manchester M2 4WQ.
+You should keep this Letter with your employment records and may wish to take independent advice (Acas, Citizens Advice, a trade union, or a solicitor).

 1.